 The guesthouse is run by the Islamic Revolutionary Guards Corps and is located in the upscale Neshat compound in northern Tehran.
 The hotel was where Haniyeh spent several times during his visits to Tehran, the West Asian officials told the New York Times.

 The stunning assassination required months of preparation and involved close compound surveillance.
-Offiials in Iran have confirmed that the bomb was sophisticated device guided by artificial intelligence.
+Offiials in Iran have confirmed that the bomb was a sophisticated device guided by artificial intelligence.

-The NYT report also cited two Iranian officials who were briefed on the attack by member of the Guards, stating that the assassination’s accuracy and sophistication resemble Israel’s 2020 use of remotely operated artificial intelligence robot to kill Mohsen Fakhrizadeh, Iran’s top nuclear scientist.
+The NYT report also cited two Iranian officials who were briefed on the attack by a member of the Guards, stating that the assassination’s accuracy and sophistication resemble Israel’s 2020 use of a remotely operated artificial intelligence robot to kill Mohsen Fakhrizadeh, Iran’s top nuclear scientist.

 According to the IRGC, an investigation into the incident has begun.